aosavi/hackerspace-onezero/pgp-workshop/pgp-workshop.md

         + Making signatures
         + Signature verification

+Note: in some cases, Alice and Bob are the same person.
+For example, when you encrypt a file containing your passwords to store on your harddisk, to decrypt yourself when you need them.

 ##### Example - send messages using Signal #####

 Open the app and fire away.